 See Manage Multi-Factor Authentication (MFA) for more information.

-Private Networking with AWS or GCP VPC peering.
+Private Networking with AWS, GCP, or Azure VPC peering.

 Good security is a partnership of application and database.
 With Capella, most operations are automated, but some areas need active input from the customer to get the best possible results.

 With a fully-hosted solution, Couchbase takes care of all of the infrastructure, as well as managing the database deployment.
 However, customers should take care to follow best practices for authentication, as well as least privilege in RBAC.
 This page highlights some of those best practices.

 Key areas of customer responsibility are Defining Roles and Customer Access Control policy.